tombh/rust-gpu-cli/README.md

 Arguments:
   <PATH_TO_CRATE>  Shader crate to compile
-  [OUTPUT_PATH]    If set, combined SPIR-V and entrypoint metadata will be written to this file on succesful compile
+  [OUTPUT_PATH]    If set, shader module will be copied here.
+Otherwise shader module is copied to the root of the shader crate at `compiled/[crate name].spv`, see logs for exact path

 Options:
   -t, --target <TARGET>